 Gymnema - Historically used to treat diabetes.
 May inhibit taste for sweets.

 Stacker 2 claims to be "The World's Strongest Fat Burner".
+If fat burner is what you seek, GNC Burn 60 is exclusively used for weight loss and can be taken on the go.
 The formula, called a "Proprietary Blend", is designed to increase your metabolism and therefore your body heat.
 Be it a proprietary blend or not, many of these ingredients are common in fat burners like Instant Knockout.
 This stimulates your brain and raises your heart rate.
 White willow bark is essentially aspirin and the caffeine completes the stack.
 In addition to weight loss, benefits claimed are a decrease in appetite and an increase in energy.

 - Ephedrine free.